Updated on April 28th, 2025

 Dealing with homesickness doesn’t seem like an easy task, particularly the first few weeks if it leaves a student feeling sad and unmotivated.
 However, that doesn’t mean it can’t be overcome.

-Above all else, understand that the feelings a homesick college student feels are normal.
+Above all else, understand that the feelings a homesick college student feels are normal, and there is hope that these feelings will subside as they adjust to their new environment.
 Many students experience it in the first semester as they adjust, so students aren’t alone in this struggle.

 In many cases, figuring out how to cure homesickness is mostly about taking actions that allow the campus to feel like home.
 Typically, this involves increasing a student’s comfort level with the area and building a suitable support system.